nodejs/nodejs.org/pages/en/learn/command-line/run-nodejs-scripts-from-the-command-line.md

 nodemon app.js
 ```

-> Note: nodejs 16 and above have an **exerimental** watch mode.
+> Note: nodejs 16 and above has an **exerimental** watch mode.
 You can use `node --watch app.js` to run the application in watch mode.
-You can read in the [api docs](https://nodejs.org/docs/latest-v18.x/api/cli.html#--watch).
+You can read about this in the [api docs](https://nodejs.org/docs/latest-v18.x/api/cli.html#--watch).